 Above all else, be sure your child enjoys their day.
 If an hour is the maximum amount of time your kiddo can handle, then don’t be afraid to limit the party time, number of guests, etc.

-For accessible parks or children’s museums for places to have your party, check out Find Services by County on this website.
+For accessible parks or children’s museums for places to have your party, check out Find Services on this website.

 Autism is a very tricky diagnosis that can affect speech.
 My son was somewhat verbal throughout his early years, although he did quite a bit of pointing and gesturing.
 From the early days, we’ve come a long way.

 Categories: Family Support